mangoleaphq/javascript-assignment/loan-eligibility-app/README.md

 - Backend API application to receive the data and provide appropriate response to the client application

-- Create a user interface to collect/modify rules from bank admin user
+- Create a user interface to collect/modify conditions from bank admin user

 - Create a user interface to accept required validation inputs from a public user.
 Upon clicking the "Check Eligibility" button, push this to backend api service and return the eligibility criteria

-## Sample Rules and Eligibility Criteria:
+## Sample conditions and eligibility Criteria:
-*Rule 1: A person is eligible for a car loan?*
+*Conditions 1: A person is eligible for a car loan?*

 _if:_
    1. He has a monthly salary of more than 70K.